-A personal injury claim typically is first presented to the at-fault party’s insurance company in settlement negotiations.
+An injury claim typically is first presented to the at-fault party’s insurance company in settlement negotiations.
 A case must be prepared for these negotiations as if it was going to trial.
 If the insurance company fails to provide a fair and reasonable settlement offer, a case may proceed to trial before a jury.
 However, even after a case goes to trial, it may still be resolved through a settlement.

 Once a settlement or verdict is obtained, any claims to the recovery – called “liens” – will need to be addressed.
 For instance, there may be a Workers’ Compensation lien or healthcare lien on your recovery.